Spider-Man: Into the Spider-Verse: Plot

-New York City teenager Miles Morales struggles to live up to the expectations of his father, police officer Jefferson Davis, who sees Spider-Man as a menace.
-Miles' uncle Aaron takes him to an abandoned subway station to paint graffiti as a way to cheer him up.
+New York City teenager Miles Morales struggles to live up to the expectations of his father, police officer Jefferson Davis, who sees Spider-Man, the superhero persona of Peter Parker, as a menace.
+Miles's uncle Aaron takes him to an abandoned metro station to paint graffiti as a way to cheer him up.
 There, Miles is bitten by a radioactive spider and gains abilities similar to Spider-Man.
-Returning to the station where he got bit, he discovers a collider built by Kingpin, who hopes to access parallel universes to abduct alternate versions of his late wife Vanessa and son Richard.
-Spider-Man attempts to stop the collider while fighting Kingpin's enforcers, the Green Goblin and Prowler.
+Returning to the station, he discovers a collider built by Kingpin, who hopes to access parallel universes to abduct alternate versions of his late wife Vanessa and son Richard, whose deaths he condemns Peter for.

-Green Goblin shoves Spider-Man into the collider, causing an explosion that mortally wounds Spider-Man, who then gives Miles a USB flash drive designed to sabotage the collider, warning that the machine could destroy the city if reactivated.
-After watching in horror as Kingpin murders Spider-Man, Miles flees.
-As the city mourns Spider-Man's death, Miles tries to honor his legacy by becoming the new Spider-Man, but inadvertently damages the drive.
-At Spider-Man's grave, he meets Peter B. Parker, a middle-aged and world-weary Spider-Man from another dimension.
+Peter attempts to shut down the collider while fighting Kingpin's enforcers, the Green Goblin and Prowler, but is badly wounded when Green Goblin shoves him into it.
+He gives Miles a USB flash drive designed to sabotage the collider, warning that the machine could destroy the city if reactivated.
+After watching in horror as Kingpin murders Peter, Miles flees.
+As the city mourns Peter's death, Miles tries to honor his legacy by succeeding him as Spider-Man, but inadvertently damages the drive.
+At Peter's grave, he meets an alternate Peter from another dimension.

 The duo infiltrate Alchemax to steal data for a new flash drive.
 They are confronted by its proprietor, Olivia Octavius, who discovers that Peter will die from cellular decay if he remains in their dimension.
-She reveals herself as this universe's Doctor Octopus and attempts to kill Miles and Peter, eventually chasing them into the forest outside of the lab.
-Miles and Peter are saved by Gwen Stacy, a Spider-Woman from another dimension.

-Following her defeat, Olivia returns to the lab where Kingpin is waiting for her along with Tombstone.
-It is shown through a flashback that Kingpin's family witnessed a violent encounter between him and the first Spider-Man, causing them to drive away and ultimately crash, leading to their deaths.
-Kingpin is angry that Olivia let Miles and Peter get away.
-She reassures him that getting rid of them will be no problem, and that the Super-Collider will help him bring back a new family.

-They visit Spider-Man's aunt, May, who is sheltering more Spider-People who slipped into Miles' universe from other dimensions due to the collider's influence – Spider-Man Noir, Peni Parker and Spider-Ham – who are also deteriorating.
+She reveals herself as this universe's Doctor Octopus and attempts to attack, chasing Miles and Peter into the nearby forest.
+The duo are then saved by Gwen Stacy, a Spider-Woman from another dimension.
+Following her defeat, Octavius returns to the lab where a furious Kingpin is waiting for her, whom she reassures that getting rid of them will be no problem and he and his family will be reunited.
+They visit Spider-Man's aunt, May, who is sheltering more Spider-People from other dimensions who slipped into Miles' universe due to the collider's influence – Spider-Man Noir, Peni Parker and Spider-Ham – who are also deteriorating.
 Miles offers to help the others return home but they tell him he lacks experience.